-Out of an abundance of caution due to COVID-19, homestays will not be offered at NYU Florence during fall semester 2020.
+Out of an abundance of caution due to COVID-19, homestays will not be offered at NYU Florence during the fall 2021 & spring 2022 semester.

 For students seeking to truly immerse themselves in Italian culture, a Homestay is the only way to go.
 Students who choose this housing option live with an Italian family.
 Homestay residents are invited to participate in cultural engagement activities.